A non-exhaustive list of the priority topics is listed below in a programme that accommodates four types of slots along the event.

 Invited speakers: Joan Redwing (Penn State University, USA), Yukihiro Shimogaki (University of Tokyo, Japan), Cheol Seong Hwang ( Seoul National University, Korea), Ruud van Ommen (Technical University Delf, Netherland), Yinzhu Jiang (Zhejiang University, China) and André Strittmatter (Otto-von-Guericke- University, Germany)

-In a convivial atmosphere, the poster sessions will be planned thematically and spatially in the conference hall to cover all above-mentioned topics in the late afternoon.
+In a convivial atmosphere, the poster sessions have been planned thematically and spatially in the conference hall to cover all above-mentioned topics in the late afternoon.

 Evening session - Tutorials

-The early evening session will be devoted to tutorials in the form of seminars or round tables on three topics:
+The early evening session was devoted to tutorials in the form of seminars or round tables on three topics:

 - Developing Scientific Leadership